Canadian Healthcare System Economics: Is Free Healthcare Really Free? [2025 Analysis]

 Canadian healthcare is like democracy: the worst system except for all the others.
 It's inefficient, bureaucratic, and occasionally frustrating, but it's also comprehensive, accessible, and financially sustainable.

-My advice?
 Stop calling it "free" healthcare and start calling it "prepaid" healthcare.
 The honesty might help us have better conversations about what we're actually paying for and whether we're getting good value.

 Until then, keep flossing.
 And try not to slip on the ice outside Union Station.